hhirsch/builder/README.md

 # Builder
-Write code to commission GNU/Linux systems
+Write code to commission GNU/Linux systems.
+At the core it is designed to be run on a client system so for your CI pipelines you might find other tools more suitable.

 ## Features
 - Domain Specific Language inspired by Basic